Skip to main content

 • Reduce the video resolution or bitrate before uploading, or split the video into shorter segments.

-A video segment is below the minimum size threshold and contains too little data to be analyzed.
-The minimum segment size is 10KB.
+A video segment is shorter than the minimum supported duration (3 seconds) or contains too little data to be analyzed.

 How to fix